OddOneOut/bwp-google-xml-sitemaps/readme.txt

 **===New in 1.2.0!===**

 The long-awaited BWP GXS 1.2.0 has finally been released with a new and very powerful feature: **Google News Sitemap creation**!
 All you have to do is click on the newly added tab (**News sitemap**), enable the module, choose some news categories as well as their genres and you're ready to go.
 Your news sitemap can also be used to ping Search Engines individually if you want.
 And of course, whenever you publish a new post in a news category, all selected Search Engines will be pinged!

-Here's a demo of the [google news sitemap](http://betterwp.net/post_google_news.xml) if you can't wait to see it live, enjoy!

 **Sitemapindex Support**